-Hydrocodone is one of the most common prescription painkillers.
-It’s an opioid, and it does have medical benefits for fighting pain.
-However, it also has the potential for abuse and addiction.
-Ohio is a state that has witnessed first-hand the effects of the opioid epidemic.
-Unfortunately, that includes hydrocodone.
+Hydrocodone is one of the most common prescription opioids in the United States.
+Although it does have medical benefits for pain treatment, it also has the potential for abuse and addiction.
+Ohio is a state that has witnessed the dangers of opioids firsthand, as more than three-quarters of Ohio overdoses involve these drugs.

 Hydrocodone Withdrawal Symptoms

-The withdrawal symptoms of hydrocodone are similar to the withdrawal symptoms experienced with other opioids.
-This includes legal prescription opioids like oxycodone or illegal street drugs like heroin.
+The withdrawal symptoms of hydrocodone are similar to those of other opioids, including legal prescription medications like oxycodone or illegal street drugs like heroin.

-Some of the most typical withdrawal symptoms from hydrocodone include:
+Some of the most common hydrocodone withdrawal symptoms include:

 - Runny nose

 - Enlarged pupils

 - Abdominal cramps

 The duration and severity of hydrocodone withdrawal symptoms depend on many different factors, such as length of use, frequency of use and amount of use.
 These can all affect how long hydrocodone withdrawal symptoms last and how severe they may be.

 For most people, the hydrocodone withdrawal process typically follows a general timeline: